 Raksha Bandhan: Kartik Aaryan Misses Being With His Sister On This Special Day; Here’s Why!

 It is Raksha Bandhan today, and while we all get time off to be with our siblings, it is not so for some Bollywood celebs.
-The schedules that B-Town stars have to work with, makes them miss some important festivals.
+The schedules that B-Town stars have to work with, make them miss some important festivals.
 Sonu Ki Titu Ki Sweety star Kartik Aaryan is remembering his sister this Raksha Bandhan, as he is busy with a hectic shooting schedule in Bangkok.

 Reminiscing the times when Kartik used to celebrate Raksha Bandhan with his sister, he said, "Earlier we used to live in Gwalior, so, it was celebrated together.
 It was more fun then because we used to start preparing for it from weeks before the day.
 My sister would make sure that she bought me the most attractive rakhi, and I used to save coins in my piggy bank for her gifts.
 Now, we live in different cities.
 She sends me rakhi and a letter every year and, trust me, this is the most special thing I wait for the entire year," reported Pinkvilla.